Toyota Corolla (E210): China

+In November 2025, during the 2025 Guangzhou Auto Show, the 2026 model year Corolla was unveiled featuring a restyled front end and an extended wheelbase matching the wheelbase of the FAW-Toyota Allion.
+The hybrid version is powered by a 1.8 litre naturally-aspirated engine paired with the hybrid system with the maximum output of 72kW coming from the engine and an NMC battery.
+The petrol variant is powered by a 2.0 litre naturally-aspirated engine with a maximum output of 126kW.

 Europe

 The twelfth-generation Corolla hatchback for the European market is built in the UK and is powered by a 2.0-litre, 180 PS M20A-FXS hybrid drivetrain along with a 1.8-litre, 90 kW 2ZR-FXE hybrid drivetrain.
-Standard petrol engines are also available, one of them would be a 1.2-litre turbocharged 8NR-FTS engine.
-However, diesel engines are not used.
+Standard petrol engines are also available, starting with a 1.2-litre turbocharged 8NR-FTS engine with 85 kW.
+Diesel engines are no longer offered in Europe.
 Production of the European market Corolla hatchback began on 14 January 2019.
 Sales began in the UK in February 2019 and across Europe in March 2019.

 The Corolla hybrid in the European market was unveiled as a pre-production model at the 2018 Geneva Motor Show as the Auris hybrid, with the Auris name later discontinued.
 The production version of the European market Corolla hybrid in hatchback and estate (Touring Sports) variants were later revealed at the 2018 Paris Motor Show.
 Across Europe, the Corolla is sold in several trim levels with standard and optional equipment varying across the countries.

 The E210 Corolla saloon marks the return of conventional 4-door body shape Corolla after the E120 generation was replaced by hatchback and estate-only Auris.
-While the 5-door Corolla Hatchback and Touring Sports are sold across Europe, the 4-door saloon is only offered in selected countries such as the UK, Ireland, Germany, Spain and Romania.
+While the 5-door Corolla Hatchback and Touring Sports are sold across Europe, the 4-door saloon is only offered in selected European countries (the United Kingdom, Ireland, Portugal, Spain, Belgium, Germany, Czech Republic, Slovakia, Hungary, Finland, Poland, Cyprus, and all across the Balkans and Caucasus).

 Suzuki Swace

 The Suzuki-badged version called Suzuki Swace was introduced in September 2020.
 It is based on the Corolla estate with 1.8-litre hybrid engine and sold in Europe only.

 In February 2023, the Suzuki Swace received power and technology upgrades following the recent facelift of its twin, the Toyota Corolla Touring Sports.

+In 2025, Suzuki will discontinue production of the Swace in Europe, along with the Ignis, Jimny and Swift Sport.
+The company cites a shift in focus to electric vehicles as the reason for discontinuation.
+As of September, however, the Swace is still available to buy in certain markets.